Illusions of Criticality: Crises Without Tipping Points: Results

-$\theta_t$ becomes negative over a finite time interval, corresponding to a repulsion of $r$ from its stable equilibrium at $r=0$.
-For systems with $\kappa > \kappa_c$ the stochastic dynamics of $||\x||_2$ is characterized by intermittent shifts between two regimes.
-For relatively small values of $||\x||$, the noise is dominating and the behavior appears primarily stochastic around the equilibrium point.
-If, by chance, the system's trajectory is increasingly parallel to the non-normal mode, the transient amplification takes hold and the system is dominated by the approximately deterministic transient repulsion that gives rise to \textit{stochastic cycles} (Figure \ref{fig:regimes}, right).
+The upper graph of Figure \ref{fig:regimes} shows that $\theta_t$ decays to $0$ at long times. \end{proposition} A direct consequence of this time-dependent mean-reversion (\ref{eq:theta_root}) is the emergence of a well-defined non-normality threshold that delineates the onset of repulsive transient dynamics. \begin{proposition} Based on the representation of the reaction as an effective Ornstein-Uhlenbeck process (\ref{eq:r_reduced}) with (\ref{eq:theta_root}), a critical condition number $\kappa_c$ naturally emerges from the analysis:

-We verify these results by simulating an $n=10$ dimensional system with $B=1$.
-The matrix $\A$ has negative eigenvalues $\lambda_1 = -10, \lambda_2 = -9, \ldots, \lambda_{10} = -1$.
-We further assume that the first $n-1$ singular values $\sigma_1, \ldots, \sigma_{n-1}$ of transformation matrix $\PP$ are equal to $1$.
-This allows us to tune the systems degree of non-normality by setting the last singular value $\sigma_n$ equal to $\kappa^{-1}$.
-Figure \ref{fig:simulations} shows two dynamics, one normal $(\kappa=1)$ and one non-normal $(\kappa=30)$ with otherwise equal conditions.
-The system's mean-field state value, $\mw{\x} \equiv \frac{1}{n} \sum_{i=1}^n x_i$, is punctuated by large repulsive transients compared to its normal counterpart.
-The quasi-deterministic long-memory transient behavior along the reaction mode $r$ is reflected in the complementary cumulative distribution of $||\x||$ that exhibits a mixture of two well separated contributions, one for normal fluctuations and one associated with the large stochastic cycles.
+For $\kappa \ge \kappa_c$, there exists a first time $t^*>0$ at which $\theta_t$ reaches zero, after which it becomes negative over a finite time interval $(t^*, t_>)$ for some $t_> > t^*$.
+This corresponds to a finite time interval during which the reaction $r$ is transiently pushed away from its stable equilibrium $r = 0$ (see Figure \ref{fig:confied_dynamics} top).
+The system thus exhibits local instability despite its asymptotic stability. \end{proposition}

-Assuming full knowledge of $\A$ - an assumption that is relaxed below - further allows us to anticipate the onset of a non-normal transient.
-A predictor is the projection of the system onto the non-normal mode $\hat{\mathbf{n}}$, that is $n$, which dictates the transient growth along $\hat{\mathbf{r}}$ via \eqref{eq:r}.
-The lead-lag correlation between $n$ and $\mw{\x}$ as a function of the lag $\tau$ shows that $n$ significantly leads the onset of large transients (Figure \ref{fig:simulations} (j)) in non-normal systems, with no such predictability in the normal case.
-This suggests that, by monitoring a system's alignment along the non-normal mode $n$, one can anticipate the onset of a transient perturbation.
+For systems with $\kappa > \kappa_c$, the stochastic dynamics of $\|\x\|_2$ is characterized by intermittent shifts between two regimes.
+For relatively small values of $\|\x\|_2$, noise dominates, and the behavior appears primarily stochastic around the equilibrium point.
+If, by chance, the system's trajectory becomes increasingly aligned with the non-normal mode, transient amplification takes hold and the system is dominated by the approximately deterministic transient repulsion, replicating the early-warning signal \textit{E1} in \defref{def:early_warning}.
+This follows from the observation that $\theta_t$ crosses zero at a finite time, thereby emulating the signature of a true bifurcation.
+It is important to note that this early-warning signal \textit{E1} emerges spontaneously and persists for a finite duration, despite the system being held at a constant distance from the bifurcation point and a fixed level of non-normality $\kappa$.